 QUESTION: We sent out the annual meeting package, including ballots, in a timely manner.
 During the time between the mailing and the meeting, a property was sold.
 Is the prior owner allowed to vote?
 What happens to the "secret ballot" they returned?
 Should the new owner get a ballot to vote for directors?

-ANSWER: If your bylaws are silent on the issue, we can turn to the Corporations Code for the answer.
-It provides that boards may fix a date as the "record date" for the purpose of determining the members entitled to vote at the meeting.
+VOTES AT MEETINGS NOT USING WRITTEN BALLOTS.
+For membership votes that do not involve the use of written ballots, the Corporations Code allows the bylaws to establish, or if not, the board to fix a "record date" on which one must be a member to be entitled to vote at a meeting.
 The record date cannot be more than 60 days before the date of the meeting.
-If no record date is fixed, members on the day of the meeting who are otherwise eligible to vote are entitled to vote at the meeting.
+If no record date is fixed, members on the day of the meeting are entitled to vote at the meeting.
 (Corp.
 Code §7611(b).)

 Typically, the record date is set a few days to a week in advance of the mailing of the ballots (see Election timeline).
 This allows time to prepare election materials, put labels on ballot envelopes, and print a voter list for the Inspector of Elections to use at the election meeting.
 Anyone who becomes a member after that date, may attend the membership meeting but is not eligible to vote.